Patients Deserve an Explanation

 I’ve met patients who’ve been told their symptoms are “just stress” or “hormonal” or “all in their head.”
 But they know their bodies.
 They’ve tracked their fatigue, their joint pain, their cognitive changes.
 They’ve seen something shift—and they’re right to speak up about it.

 Many of those patients improve once treatment begins, even if their test results never confirmed the diagnosis.
 That’s not luck.
-That’s Lyme disease showing up in real life—even when it doesn’t show up in the lab.
+That’s Lyme disease showing up in genuine life—even when it doesn’t show up in the lab.

 It’s Time to Rethink How We Treat Lyme